School Group Tours

 OUR EDUCATORS lead tours and activities that ask students to compare and contrast the lives of the Read (1797-1836), Couper (1846-1910), and Laird (1920-1976) families with their own.

 The programs are designed to help students draw connections between the past and present.
 Some even explore the history of Read House as a museum (1976–present) and consider the needs, thoughts, and biases of curators and historians.
 Our goal is to use onsite experience to build on what you teach: the impact of history on students’ own lives.

-Best of all, our wide range of Read House and New Castle Adventure programs are designed and taught to enhance and reinforce the Common Core Curriculum Standards and the Delaware State Content and Framework Standards.
+Best of all, our wide range of Read House programs are designed and taught to enhance and reinforce the Common Core Curriculum Standards and the Delaware State Content and Framework Standards.
 To see what standards each program hits check out our awesome standards charts!

 To schedule a field trip, follow these five easy steps: